-Receptor/ Impact Mitigation Measures Means of Respons ibility Estimated EHS Supervision Implementatio Supervision Cost inappropriate handling of waste.
+Receptor/ Impact Mitigation Measures Means of Responsibility Estimated EHS Supervision Implementatio Supervision Cost This part of the second of the inappropriate handling of waste.
 Construction material and stockpiles should be covered to avoid run-off to water bodies.
-Wastewater from the worker rest areas or construction offices should be contained in septic tank and should be removed regularly from site by the authorized wastewater trucks In case of the need to change engine, oils or refuel some construction equipment, a proper maintenance workshop or shelter should be installed to ensure containment of , , , , , , , , , , , , , , , , , , , Soil Contamination through leakages from equipment, holding tanks or chemical containers improper disposal of solid or hazardous waste. any fuel or oil spills.
+Wastewater from the worker rest areas or construction offices should be contained in septic tank and should be removed regularly from site by the authorized wastewater trucks In case of the need to change engine, oils or refuel some construction equipment, a proper maintenance workshop or shelter should be , , , , , , , , , , , , , , , , , , , Soil Contamination through leakages from equipment, holding tanks or chemical containers improper disposal of solid or hazardous waste. installed to ensure containment of any fuel or oil spills.
 The contractor must follow the solid and hazardous waste mitigation measures presented in this ESMP to minimize the possibility of leakages to the soil.
 Other measures to minimize soil contamination include: Adopting strict spill control procedures and developing a spill response and management plan.
 Storing oil and chemical materials in an appropriate location that has a protective base and a lip, such as a concrete slab, to prevent any penetration into the ground.
 Reuse the excavated soil when it deemed technically appropriate.
 Preventing loose material (soil and Field investigation Contractor Resident Engineer / the assigned E&S specialists from PMT Within contractor's cost